Cognivue Cognitive Testing | Salisbury, NC

 - Type-2 diabetes

 - Unhealthy diet

 With so many potential sources of cognitive impairment, it’s important to have a way to measure cognitive ability on a regular basis.
-Early detection is key to making meaningful interventions and adequately managing the issue.
+Early detection through Cognivue cognitive testing is key to making meaningful interventions and adequately managing the issue.
 And, as we implement interventions to improve our cognitive function, we need to know that they’re working!